Fruit and Nut Loaf: Preheat oven to 300 degrees F (150

 3 cups (300 grams)

-coarsely chopped walnuts (can also use pecans, hazelnuts, or almonds)
+coarsely chopped nuts (walnuts, pecans, hazelnuts, and/or almonds)

 3 large eggs